rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher.md

 This page outlines how to perform a restore with Rancher.

 Follow the instructions from this page when:
-- the running Rancher is at the same version as when the backup was made
+- The running Rancher instance is at the same version as when the backup was made.
-- the local cluster is the same as where the backup was made
+- The upstream (local) cluster is the same as where the backup was made.

 :::note Important

-While restoring rancher on the same setup, the operator will scale down the rancher deployment when restore starts, and it will scale back up the deployment once restore completes.
-So Rancher will be unavailable during the restore.
+While restoring Rancher on the same setup, the operator will scale down the Rancher deployment when restore starts, and it will scale back up the deployment once restore completes.
+Rancher will be unavailable during the restore.

 :::

 :::tip

-* If you need to migrate rancher to a new cluster, follow those steps to [migrate rancher.](migrate-rancher-to-new-cluster.md)
+* Follow those steps to [migrate Rancher](migrate-rancher-to-new-cluster.md).
-* If you need to restore Rancher to a previous version after an upgrade, see the [rollback documentation.](../../../getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rollbacks.md)
+* If you need to restore Rancher to a previous version after an upgrade, see the [rollback documentation](../../../getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rollbacks.md).

 :::